The IAS Visa Wizard is the easy way to find the correct visa for you

 For a UK business looking to employ foreign workers, we have a range of corporate immigration services.
 To help you receive your Certificate of Sponsorship, we will:

-For more advice about your company’s circumstances, get in touch now to speak with an immigration lawyer.
+For more advice about your company’s circumstances, get in touch now on 0333 363 8577 or make an enquiry online to speak with an immigration lawyer.

 Comprehensive immigration advice tailored to your circumstances and goals